<< Click to Display Table of Contents >>

 •Select the Use Page Number option button to specify a page number as the link location.
 The figures entered in the X and Y boxes determine the location on the horizontal and vertical planes respectively.
 When this option is used it is also possible to determine the zoom level, or use a rectangle to designate the destination:

-•Select the Use Rectangle button to use a rectangle as the link location.
+•Use the Use Rectangle option button to use a rectangle as the link location.
 Enter values for the Width and Height as desired.

 •Alternatively, select the Use Named Destination option button to select a named destination to use as the link location, or click Add Current View to create a new named destination from the current view.